Shard/rails-demo/README.md

 - `docker compose up -d --build`
 - goto [localhost:3000](http://localhost:3000)

+## Usefull Commands
+The docker container can be directly invoked with:
-Ruby console can be accessed from `docker-compose run --rm web $CMD`
+`docker-compose run --rm web $CMD`

+Or you can enter bash into the container with:
+- `dp exec -it web bash`

 - `docker run --rm -v $(pwd):/usr/src/app -w /usr/src/app ruby bundle lock --update`

+# Services
+- Postgres

+# Deployment
+gh actions

 This README would normally document whatever steps are necessary to get the application up and running.